johnhamm/LazyCache/README.md

 ## Download ##

-LazyCache is available using [nuget](https://www.nuget.org/packages/LazyCache/).
+The original LazyCache is available using [nuget](https://www.nuget.org/packages/LazyCache/).
 To install LazyCache, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

 ```Powershell
 PM> Install-Package LazyCache
 ```

+This fork adds support for .net 4.5, .net 4.6, and .net standard 2.0.
+This forked version works with ASP.NET core 2.0

+You can use this nuget feed to download this version: [johnhamm myget](https://www.myget.org/feed/lazycache/package/nuget/LazyCache).
 ## Sample code ##

 ```csharp